Adam-Grz/core-testing-bits/README.md

 Two things to point out here:

-1. `unittest` is written such that variables only exist within the scope of one test (one `def`).
+1. The variables only exist within the scope of one test (one `def`, or method).
 As such there are repeated lines in the code (lines 10-11 and 14-15).
 There is a way to go around it, for example like this:

 ```
 import requests